 3. New York City

 When you think East Coast, we bet you think New York City.
 It’s certainly a place every family should see at least once!
 Broadway shows, Time Square, countless museums and Central Park are just a few of the things families can enjoy on an East Coast vacation to New York City.
-Of course, New York City is especially magical during the Macy’s Thanksgiving Day Parade!
+Of course, New York City is especially magical during the holidays, when it hosts the Macy’s Thanksgiving Day Parade and other bucket-list holiday experiences.
 Be prepared for some version of public transportation (subway, taxi, walking or car-share service), as it’s the easiest way to explore the city.